Jugal-Chanda/Club-Event-Management-System/README.md

 <center><h2>2.
 Overall Description</h2></center>

 <h3><u>2.1 Product Perspective</u></h3>
-<p>The perspective of this product is to create a platform where students can easily find their interested events which are arranged by many clubs of their university and find updated news and notices published by their university.</p>
+<p>The perspective of this product is to create a platform where students can easily find themselves interested events which are arranged by many clubs of their university and find updated news and notices published by their university.</p>

 <h3><u>2.2 Product Functions</u></h3>
 <h3>Functional Requirements:</h3>